 ECM is dead.
 Long live ECM.

-So, what are content services and how can your company benefit?
+So, with the capabilities of ECM now living on in a new model, just what are content services and how can your company benefit?
 Gartner’s new definition for this market is as follows: “A content services platform is a set of services and microservices, embodied either as an integrated product suite or as separate applications, that share common APIs and repositories, to exploit diverse content types and to serve multiple constituencies and numerous use cases across an organization.”

 Gartner also goes on to explain that “content technology markets are evolving towards three areas: platforms, applications and components.”
 Taking each in turn: